uviclibraries/image-editing-photopea/basic-photo-edits.md

 4. **Save**:
 - Whenever you see the asterisk to the right of the file name up in the upper left corner of the screen, this is an indication that you’ve made a change to your file and have not saved it.
  <img src="images/curves.png" style="float:right;width:180px;" alt="Curves">
 - Click on **File -> Save As PSD** in the upper left corner.
-We are going to save this in the Photoshop .psd format, which will preserve the layers for the project we are working on, and not touch the original photo.
+We are going to save this in the Photopea .psd format, which will preserve the layers for the project we are working on, and not touch the original photo.
 Choose where you would like to save the file, and give it a name you will remember.
 This will save a PSD copy of the file to your Downloads folder.
 This is a good practice if you are doing a lot of detailed work and want to save your work partway into the project in case you lose it, or if you need to stop and go do something else for a while.
 5. **Heal Tool**: Next we will use **Heal** to remove the visible screws in the post.
 You will most likely have a bandage icon (**Healing Brush** or **Spot Healing** tool) showing in the left toolbar.
 If you **click and hold** on the tool, it will bring up the list of available tools in that group.
 Click on the **Spot Healing Brush** tool to select it.
 <img src="images/healingbrushes.png" style="float:right;width:180px;" alt="Healing Brushes tool">